 Graduate School Vote

 Academic Affairs.
-The Graduate School will forward the proposed changes to the Academic Affairs Committee of Graduate Council for a vote.
+The Graduate School will forward the proposed changes to the Academic Affairs Committee of the Graduate Council for a vote.
 If approved, the proposed changes will be added to the agenda of the next Graduate Council meeting.
 If not approved, the proposed changes will be returned to the interdisciplinary program faculty for revision.
 The proposers may be requested to attend the Graduate Council Academic Affairs Committee meeting when the proposed changes are on the agenda to present an overview of the program and respond to questions if they arise.

 Graduate Council.
-The Graduate School will forward the proposed changes to the Graduate Council for vote.
+The Graduate School will forward the proposed changes to the Graduate Council for a vote.
 If approved, the proposal will be forwarded to the Academic Affairs Committee of Faculty Senate if it is a standard process proposal.
-If it is an expedited proposal the Graduate School will notify appropriate offices of its approval for records and publication.
+If it is an expedited proposal, the Graduate School will notify appropriate offices of its approval for records and publication.
 If not approved, the proposed changes would be returned to the interdisciplinary program faculty for revisions and resubmission to the Graduate Council Academic Affairs Committee.
-The proposers may be requested to attend the Graduate Council Academic Affair Committee meeting when the proposal is on the agenda to present an overview of responses to the Graduate Council objections and respond to questions if they arise.
+The proposers may be requested to attend the Graduate Council Academic Affairs Committee meeting when the proposal is on the agenda to present an overview of responses to the Graduate Council objections and respond to questions if they arise.

 Faculty Senate Academic Affairs Committee Vote

-For a standard process proposal a minimum of 10 calendar days are required between the time the material approved by the Graduate Council is received by the Academic Affairs Committee of Faculty Senate and the time that it will be considered.
+For a standard process proposal, a minimum of 10 calendar days are required between the time the material is approved by the Graduate Council is received by the Academic Affairs Committee of Faculty Senate and the time that it will be considered.
 The Academic Affairs Committee of Faculty Senate will vote on whether to send the proposed changes to the full Faculty Senate.
 The Academic Affairs Committee is not bound by earlier votes from various units and may choose to reject the proposal or to request additional information before deciding.
 The proposers may be invited to attend the Academic Affairs Committee meeting when the proposed changes are on the agenda to answer questions if they arise.

 Faculty Senate Vote

 If the Academic Affairs Committee of Faculty Senate approves the proposed changes, the Chair of Academic Affairs will take the proposal to the Faculty Senate Executive Committee.
 The Faculty Senate Executive Committee places the item on the agenda for the next Faculty Senate meeting.
-The committee may request minor clarification or editorial corrections, or refer items back to the Academic Affairs Committee of Faculty Senate.
+The committee may request minor clarification or editorial corrections or refer items back to the Academic Affairs Committee of Faculty Senate.
 Once placed on the agenda, the full Faculty Senate will vote on the proposal.
 As with the Academic Affairs Committee, the full Faculty Senate is not bound by earlier votes and may choose to reject the proposal or to send it back for modification.
 The proposers may be invited to attend the Faculty Senate meeting when the proposal is on the agenda to answer questions if they arise.

 The Faculty Senate Secretary will notify the College Dean's offices and other appropriate offices of the approval of the proposed changes for records and publications.